saulrh/saulrh.github.io/_posts/2019-12-14-jambalaya-recipe.md

 ![A picture of a bowl of jambalaya](/assets/images/jambalaya.jpg?raw=true)

 A hearty, savory creole dish with some personal modifications.
-The "holy trinity" of onion, celery, and bell pepper provides a wonderful aromatic base that's used to tie together a mix of spicy pork sausage, chicken, cayenne, parsley, and thyme.
-A single batch provides dinners for me for a week; it actually gets better the longer it sits in the fridge as the flavors mix together and deepen.
+The "holy trinity" of onion, celery, and bell pepper are a wonderful aromatic base and tie together a mix of pork sausage, chicken, cayenne, parsley, and thyme.
+A single batch provides dinners for me for a week; it actually gets better the longer it sits in the fridge as the flavors mix together.
 As an added bonus, your entire house smells like cajun for days!

 The quinoa is extremely non-traditional, I know.
-I do think that quinoa's texture and taste add are an improvement over rice, but the real reason is that I react badly to carbs and the quinoa is much healthier than white rice.
+I do think that quinoa's texture and taste are an improvement over rice, but the real reason is that I react badly to carbs and the quinoa is healthier than white rice.

 Start to Eat time: ~1.5 hours:
 - Prep: 30 minutes